wennycooper/Cablize_between_Odroid_and_Tablet/README.md

 # Introduction
 * This document describe how to config Odroid to have a wired ethernet-like network interface with Tablet.
+* The ROS_MASTER_URI will be fixed in "http://192.168.42.180:11311"
+* The CONS is, we will have problem to see map in rviz in another computer

 # Procedures
 * make sure the NetworkManager.conf content